 “As a District, we take any situation of this nature very seriously.
 All of our students need to be safe and supported in school, and we have a thorough investigation process and protocol that we follow.
 While we cannot talk about the details of a specific student or personnel situation, it is our responsibility to consider all of the facts of the situation and determine the right next steps.

 The staff person was put on leave while the situation was investigated.
 Based on that investigation, the staff person will not return to Whitehorse Middle School, and we are determining next steps.
 In addition, our team is coming together to create a full support plan to ensure that students is safe and fully supported at school.”

-Mueller-Owens is the seventh educator to be caught up in racial incidents at Madison schools since November 1.
-Four teachers and two substitutes have been terminated or forced to resign after using racial slurs in class over the last three and a half months.
-Additionally, in Middleton, a school bus driver was terminated last fall for striking a black child and a high school teacher resigned after using a racial slur in class.
+As reported by Madison 365, Mueller-Owens is somehow the seventh educator to be accused of some pretty disturbing behavior at Madison schools in this academic year alone.
+Two substitutes and four teachers have been fired (or forced to resign) after using racial slurs in classes.
+A school bus driver was fired for hitting a black child.
+In the high school, a teacher resigned after using a racial slur in the classroom.